Conductance-based dendrites perform Bayes-optimal cue integration: Discussion

+(ii) Synaptic plasticity for certainty learning: to test whether the mean and variance of the somatic potential can be learned by dendritic input, one may consider extracellular stimulations of mixed excitatory and inhibitory presynaptic afferents of a neuron while clamping the somatic potential to a fluctuating target.
+Our plasticity rule predicts that initially, when the mean of the target distribution is not yet matched, excitatory and inhibitory synaptic strengths move in opposite directions, i.e., one increases, the other decreases, to jointly match the average somatic membrane potential to the target potential (cf.~Fig.~\ref{fig:results-plasticity}b1).
+Then, after the match in the mean has been approximately reached, the excitatory and inhibitory strengths covary in order to match the variance of the target distribution.

+(iii) Cross-modal suppression: consider a setting similar to \cite{ohshiro2017neural} in which an animal receives mismatched visual and vestibular cues about a quantity of interest (cf.~Fig.~\ref{fig:results-crossmodal-suppression}).
+From a normative perspective, making the visual stimulus less reliable should shift weight to the vestibular input.
+Accordingly, our framework predicts that the total synaptic weights from the visual modality should become smaller.
+This causes visual cues to have a smaller effect on the somatic membrane potential, and thus, over the course of learning, the firing rate of the bimodal condition should become more similar to the tactile-only condition.

-In conclusion, we suggest that single cortical neurons are naturally equipped with the ``cognitive capability'' of Bayes-optimal opinion pooling.
+In conclusion, we suggest that single cortical neurons are naturally equipped with the `cognitive capability' of Bayes-optimal integration of information.
 Moreover, our gradient-based formulation opens a promising avenue to explain the dynamics of hierarchically organized networks of such neurons.
 Our framework demonstrates that the conductance-based nature of synaptic coupling may not be an artifact of the biological substrate, but rather enables single neurons to perform efficient probabilistic inference previously thought to be realized only at the circuit level.